-Cummins Inc. requires the use of a high-quality SAE 15W-40 heavy-duty engine oil, such as Valvoline Premium BlueTM (USA) or Valvoline Premium BlueTM Extra (International), which meets or exceeds CES 20081 and the American Petroleum Institute (API) performance classification CJ-4.
+Cummins Inc. requires the use of a high-quality SAE 15W-40 heavy-duty engine oil, which meets or exceeds CES 20081 and the American Petroleum Institute (API) performance classification CJ-4.

 To determine if the lubricating oil meets CES 20081, review the label on the back of the lubricating oil bottle for the CES 20081 reference.
 If acquiring the lubricating oil in bulk, contact the supplier for the lubricating oil specifications and confirm that the oil meets CES 20081.